 Due to different reasons, rent sometimes goes unpaid.
 The way the situation is handled may depend on the specific circumstances.
 For instance, if the tenant cannot pay because they don’t have the money at the time, perhaps payment plans can be agreed upon; however, these arrangements can sometimes lead to future problems related to collecting the partial payments.

 If rent has not been paid because of a management dispute, such as the tenant is withholding rent because a repair to the property has not been completed, the resolution may be very different.
 In some cases, there may be an arrangement for the tenant to take care of the repair and deduct the related costs from the rent.
+The tenant is also obliged to observe property management tips for winter, winter property management tips.

 However, there may be times when a tenant simply does not pay rent.
 When this happens you may want to contact an ‘unpaid rent’ collection agency.
 A collection agency can help get the rent paid and although you will have to pay the agency, you will at least have rental income from the property.
 Collecting unpaid rent can be a time consuming, frustrating matter, and sometimes it’s best left to the professional landlord debt collectors.